keithalewis/math/bayes.md

 Richard Threlkeld Cox put conditional probabilty on firmer philosophical foundations by axiomatizing the notion of _plausibilty_.
 Staying true to the earliest foundations, he considered _statements_ and _information_.
-If the shaman tells you he can make it rain tomorrow if you give him a basket of wheat you harvested and you come back from a long day in the field to find him having sex with your wife, how plausible is it that he will deliver on his promise given that information?
+If the shaman tells you he can make it rain tomorrow if you give him a basket of wheat and you come back from a long day in the field to find him scurrying out of your hut and your wife has her hair mussed and won't look you in the eye, how plausible is it that he will deliver on his promise given this information?

 Cox assumed plausibilty is a real number.
 This might not be plausible because real numbers are totally ordered.
 He was also vague on exactly what constitutes information.
-His notation for the plausibility of statement $S$ given information $I$ is $S\given I$.
+His notation for the plausibility of statement $S$ given statement $T$ is $S\given T$.
-He assumes the plausibility of statements $S$ and $T$ given information $I$:
+He assumes the plausibility of statements $S$ and $T$, denoted $ST$, given information $U$ is
-$ST\given I = g(S\given I, T\given TI)$.
+$ST\given U = p(S\given U, T\given TU)$ for some function $p$.

 <!-- how do you combine statements and information? -->